Seaman (video game): Development and release

 Seaman is one of the few Dreamcast games to take advantage of the microphone attachment.
 The narration is voiced by Toshiyuki Hosokawa in the original Japanese-language version and by Leonard Nimoy in the English-language version.
-The face of the Seaman creature is modeled after game's producer, Yoot Saito.
+The face of the Seaman creature is modeled after the game's producer, Yoot Saito.
 In the Japanese version, Saito himself provides the voice of the Seaman, while the baby Seaman's voice is provided by his daughter, and the young Seaman's voice by the daughter of one of the programmers.
 During development, Sega had requested that a celebrity be used if possible, but Saito was hesitant, but later said that the fact that he played the role himself was "the key to success" because it gave him the advantage of being able to rerecord lines as many times as he wanted, so it was no longer a question of money.

 Seaman was developed by Vivarium.
 It was conceived and designed by Saito, who originally came up with the concept of a joke when one of his coworkers was creating a tropical fish simulator.
 When Saito told his wife of the concept, she supported the idea despite considering it gross and strange.
 Saito also shared the concept with Shigeru Miyamoto who also liked the concept and was credited as someone important to the development of the game.
 Seaman was intended to be developed for the Nintendo 64DD, but was instead made for the Dreamcast.
 The decision to develop the game for the Dreamcast was made when he was introduced to the vice president of Sega, Shoichiro Irimajiri, who thought it could make the console a market leader.
 The prototype was initially developed on a Macintosh computer, with a year-and-a-half spent on converting it into a Dreamcast game.
 Near completion of the game, test players attempted to use long sentences to play the game.
 This caused the Seaman creature to say "Can you say that again?" repeatedly.
-To fix the issue, Yoot Saito changed the phrasing to say, "You talk too long, I don’t understand" in order to inform players they need to use shorter and simpler sentences to interact with the Seaman creature.
+To fix the issue, Yoot Saito changed the phrasing to say, "You talk too long, I don't understand" in order to inform players they need to use shorter and simpler sentences to interact with the Seaman creature.